 Finally, why do you think London is such an important fashion destination?

 It’s diverse and inclusive - which leads to originality and something fresh each season!
 Sadly it is very different from the 70’s and 80’s - London is now often bypassed at fashion weeks.

 Pure London kicks off on 17th July 2022 Prepare for three days jam-packed with the must-see collections, speaker exclusives, inspirational catwalk presentations and more.

 This post was created by Pure London editor Emma Wilder

 About Pure London and Pure Origin

-We are the UK’s number one leading fashion trade event that brings together the entire fashion supply chain, right the way from fibre through to finished ready to wear garments.
+We are the UK’s number one leading fashion trade event that brings together the entire fashion supply chain, right the way from fibre to fashion, whilst being responsibly sourced.

 No other UK show offers sourcing and brands together, making Pure London and Pure Origin the only event to cater to all your fashion buying needs under one central London roof.

 Sunday 17th July 2022, 09.30 - 18.00